hiddenalpha/sentinel/doc/distribution.md

 Distribution Bundle
 ===================

+You do not care about maintenance and just want the damn thing installed?
+See [doc/shutup-and-just-install-it.md][L_INSTALL_DIRTY].

 Core of sentinel is distributed as a platform independent [tar][L_TAR] archive with a structure based on the [standard filesystem hierarchy][L_HIER].
 This document gives some additional notes about what is placed where in the